unboxed/be_valid_asset/README.markdown

     BeValidAsset::Configuration.feed_validator_host = 'validator.w3.org'
     BeValidAsset::Configuration.feed_validator_path = '/feed/check.cgi'

-If you are doing more than the occasional check, you should probably run your own copy of the validator, and use that.
+If you are doing more than the occasional check, you should run your own copy of the validator, and use that.
 Instructions here: [http://validator.w3.org/docs/install.html](http://validator.w3.org/docs/install.html),  [http://jigsaw.w3.org/css-validator/DOWNLOAD.html](http://jigsaw.w3.org/css-validator/DOWNLOAD.html) or [http://validator.w3.org/feed/about.html#where](http://validator.w3.org/feed/about.html#where)

 ### Caching